Filter Content

 2nd hand Clothing Pool

-The 2nd hand clothing pool is located adjacent to the school office.
-This year it is managed by the P & F Association and will be open each Friday morning 8:45-10 am and each holiday period.
+The 2nd hand clothing pool is located adjacent to the school office and is managed by the P & F Association.
+It is open Friday mornings 8.30-9.30 am.

 - 2nd hand items = $4 (note price rise)